-Now, as the U.S. braves yet another recession caused by the coronavirus pandemic -- and the stock market endures volatility -- toxic investments are once again a burning topic of conversation.
-These days the term "toxic investment" can be more liberally applied to investments that the average investor should simply avoid.
+Now, as the U.S. braves yet another recession caused by the coronavirus pandemic and inflation– while the stock market endures volatility — toxic investments are once again a burning topic of conversation.
+These days the term “toxic investment” can be more liberally applied to investments that the average investor should simply avoid.
 To make the most of your money, be aware of the investment mistakes you could be making.

 Subprime mortgages are mortgages taken out by the least credit-worthy customers, meaning they have very low credit scores.
 Statistically speaking, borrowers with lower credit scores are more likely to default on their loans.
 These mortgages do pay higher interest rates to investors, but they involve significant additional risk.

 Take Our Poll: Are You Struggling To Keep Up With Your Utility Bills?

 Subprime mortgages are the poster child for toxic investments.
 In the 2008 financial crisis, these were the investments — many of which ended up worthless — that dragged down some of the biggest names in the stock market, including Lehman Brothers.
 Although lending regulations have tightened since 2008, subprime mortgages are still literally “subprime,” meaning they are low-rated investments with a higher potential for default.
 With so many other investment options available, the checkered history and low standing of subprime loans make them toxic investments.